ihmeuw/vivarium_public_health/docs/source/tutorials/risk_exposure.rst

 - :class:`~vivarium_public_health.risks.Risk`: Model of the underlying
   exposure based on a continuous or categorical distribution.
-- :class:`~vivarium_public_health.risks.RiskEffect`: Model of the impact of different exposure levels another health attribute.
+- :class:`~vivarium_public_health.risks.RiskEffect`: Model of the impact of different exposure levels on another health attribute.

 The standard model is to think of exposure to environmental, metabolic, and behavioral risk factors and their impact on disease incidence rates.
 However,